aws-observability/aws-otel-test-framework/docs/setup-basic-components-in-aws-account.md

 terraform apply
 ```

-Remember, if you have changes on sample apps or the mocked server, you need to rerun this imagebuild task.
+Remember, if you have made any changes on sample apps or the mocked server, you need to rerun this imagebuild task.